 Each year, CurTec sponsors a number of projects, ranging from charities to environmental research and sustainable development projects.
-In the latter category, we supported Forze Delft with Lidded Crates last year.
+In the latter category, we support Forze Delft with Attached lid containers.
 Forze develops racing cars powered by hydrogen generated electricity.

 Forze was called to life in 2007 to bring a positive contribution to the sustainability of the mobility industry.
 With 70 passionate and talented students from mostly the TU Delft, Forze build the first hydrogen-electric race car.